Star Lotulelei: Professional career

-2013 NFL Draft
+Pre-draft

 Forgoing the chance of a professional career in 2012, Lotulelei decided to return to Utah after the 2011 season.
-In preseason mock drafts from May 2012, Lotulelei was listed as a late first-rounder for the 2013 NFL Draft as well.
+In preseason mock drafts from May 2012, Lotulelei was listed as a late first-rounder for the 2013 NFL draft as well.
 By mid-season, he had moved up to a top-3 spot.
 After the season concluded, Lotulelei was still projected to be picked among the first five selections.
 Utah had not seen one of their defensive linemen selected in the first round since Luther Elliss went 20th overall to the Detroit Lions in 1995.
 Lotulelei's rare combination of power, snap count anticipation, instincts, quickness, and athleticism frequently drew parallels to Haloti Ngata.

 Lotulelei was declared ineligible to participate in the 2013 NFL Scouting Combine after an echocardiogram revealed an abnormally low ejection fraction.
 While a normal heart will pump between 55 and 70 percent of the blood out of the left ventricle of the heart and into the body, Lotulelei's left ventricle was found to be pumping at only 44 percent.
-After further tests by cardiologists at the University of Utah, Lotulelei's condition found to be caused by a viral infection and eventually disappeared, showing "complete normalization of the heart muscle function."
-Lotulelei has been cleared "to participate in professional athletics without restrictions."
+After further tests by cardiologists at the University of Utah, Lotulelei's condition found to be caused by a viral infection and eventually disappeared, showing "complete normalization of the heart muscle function".
+Lotulelei has been cleared "to participate in professional athletics without restrictions".

 A month after the combine, Lotulelei worked out in front of NFL personnel at Utah's Pro Day.
-He reportedly "looked strong in all the position drills," and registered 38 repetitions in the 225-pound bench press, which would have tied him with Margus Hunt and Brandon Williams for the top mark at the combine.
+He reportedly "looked strong in all the position drills", and registered 38 repetitions in the 225-pound bench press, which would have tied him with Margus Hunt and Brandon Williams for the top mark at the combine.
 But despite being medically cleared, Lotulelei's falsely assumed heart condition tarnished his draft prospects.
 Early April mock drafts projected him to fall out of the top-10.
 However, Lotulelei and Sharrif Floyd were "generally viewed as the top two [defensive tackles] in this class."
 Only a week before the draft, Lotulelei moved up to the No. 4 spot, right behind Floyd, in Sports Illustrated's' mock draft.

 Carolina Panthers

+2013 season

-Lotulelei was drafted in the first round, 14th overall by the Carolina Panthers, as the second defensive tackle selected after Sheldon Richardson.
+Lotulelei was selected in the first round, 14th overall by the Carolina Panthers, as the second defensive tackle selected after Sheldon Richardson.